dart-lang/pub/doc/repository-spec-v2.md

 ## Rejecting Requests
-The `dart pub` client will in many cases to display error messages when given a response as follows:
+The `dart pub` client will in many cases display error messages when given a response as follows:

 ```http